 Influenza is highly contagious and is spread by aerosol droplets.
 The incubation period is 1-4 days, but it becomes contagious 1 day prior to the onset of symptoms.
-The mortality rate of naturally occurring influenza is low but tends to be higher in the elderly and debilitated persons.
+The mortality rate of influenza is low but tends to be higher in the elderly and the immunocompromised.
 Flu activity usually peaks in February.

 J10.1 – Influenza due to other identified influenza virus with other respiratory manifestations